LibreCAD/docs/ref/fundamentals.rst

 Entity Handles
 ~~~~~~~~~~~~~~

 Selected entities display “handles”.
-Handles allow the entities to be manipulated; lengthened, moved or enlarged depending on the type of entity:
+Left-clicking on and dragging a handles allow the entities to be manipulated; lengthened, moved or enlarged depending on the type of entity:

 .. only:: html